Positive youth development: Key features

 Positive youth development programs typically recognize contextual variability in youths' experience and in what is considered healthy or optimal development for youth in different settings or cultures.
 This cultural sensitivity reflects the influence of Bronfenbrenner's ecological systems theory.
-The influence of ecological systems theory is also seen on the emphasis many youth development programs place on the interrelationship of different social contexts through which the development person moves (e.g. family, peers, school, work, and leisure).
+The influence of ecological systems theory is also seen on the emphasis many youth development programs place on the interrelationship of different social contexts through which the individual moves (e.g. family, peers, school, work, and leisure).
+This means that PYD seeks to involve youth in multiple kinds of prosocial relationships to promote the young person's wellness, safety, and healthy maturation.
+Such engagement may be sought "within their communities, schools, organizations, peer groups, and families".
+As a result, PYD seeks to build "community capacity".
+The community is involved in order to facilitate a sense of security and identity.
+Likewise, youth are encouraged to be involved in the community.

 The University of Minnesota's Keys to Quality Youth Development summarizes eight key elements of programs that successfully promote youth development.
-Such programs are physically and emotionally safe, give youth a sense of belonging and ownership and foster their self-worth, allow them to discover their "selves" (identities, interests, strengths), foster high quality and supportive relations with peers and adults, help youth recognize conflicting values and develop their own, foster the development of new skills, have fun, and have hope for the future.
+Such programs are physically and emotionally safe, give youth a sense of belonging and ownership, foster self-worth, facilitates discovery of their "selves" (identities, interests, strengths), foster high-quality and supportive relationships with peers and adults, help youth recognize conflicting values and develop their own, foster the development of new skills, creates a fun environment, and develops hope for the future.

 In addition, programs that employ PYD principles generally have one or more of the following features: